-In addition to the UCR Library's use, each student completes an agreement with ProQuest allowing specific rights of reproduction.
+In addition to the UCR Library's use, each PhD Dissertation and Master's Thesis student completes an agreement with ProQuest allowing specific rights of reproduction.
 ProQuest reproduces the documents and offers them for purchase to allow wide distribution of your research results.